TheBevyFlock/bevy_new_2d/README.md

 We assume that you know how to use Bevy already and have seen the [official Quick Start Guide](https://bevyengine.org/learn/quick-start/introduction/).

+If you're new to Bevy, the patterns used in this template may look a bit weird at first glance.
+See our [Design Document](./docs/design.md) for more information on how we structured the code and why.

 ## Create a new game

 Install [`cargo-generate`](https://github.com/cargo-generate/cargo-generate) and run the following commands: